-After exploring Tuscany, our family went to Rome for a couple of days.
+After exploring Tuscany in May 2012, our family went to Rome for a couple of days.

 We rented an apartment just off of Via del Corso near the Spanish Steps and Trevi Fountain.

 The location was perfect for exploring “The Eternal City”.

 John and I went for a quick trip back in January, but all we did was eat, drink, and recharge.

 You can read about that trip HERE.

 This time, we added sightseeing to our eating.

 One day we booked a Vatican Walking Tour with Angel Tours.

 The 3.5 hour tour includes the Vatican Museums, Raphael Rooms, Maps room, tapestries room, the Sistine Chapel, St. Peter’s Basilica, and St. Peter’s Square.